Healthcare professional sitting with students and smiling.

 "My intended scope of practice is the management of Venous thromboembolism (VTE) in adults (excluding pregnancy).

-In my learning and practice setting within an acute hospital I work in the trauma and orthopaedic department I will have the opportunity to frequently encounter patients who have developed either Deep Vein Thrombosis or Pulmonary Embolism.
+In my learning in practice setting within an acute hospital I work in the trauma and orthopaedic department.
+I will have the opportunity to frequently encounter patients who have developed either Deep Vein Thrombosis or Pulmonary Embolism.
 These are known complications in orthopaedic wards.

 My DPP is an advanced nurse practitioner who works in both the pre and post operative areas within trauma and orthopaedics.